All About Jane Austen

 As part of the 200th anniversary events to commemorate Jane Austen’s death, the Bodleian Libraries launched its major summer 2017 exhibition in June, asking the intriguing question to its visitors – “Which Jane”?
 The exhibition seeks to challenge previously held views of Jane, arguing that she was perhaps, driven by ambition, as …

 - Is Jane Austen a Great Writer?
-By Linore Rose Burkard
+Is Jane Austen a Great Writer? – By Linore Rose Burkard

 Quora is growing in popularity.
 What is Quora?
 A forum where anyone can ask a question to the world (the world as registered on the site, that is) and expect an answer.
-The good thing about Quora is that you can ask any question you want, and you might learn a thing …
+The good thing about Quora is that you can ask any question you …

 - Jane and Cassandra: Extraordinary Sisters by Caroline Kerr Taylor